 Criminal Justice & Corrections Schools in Alabama

-In terms of popularity, Criminal Justice & Corrections is the 20th most popular major in the state out of a total 162 majors commonly available.
+As a degree choice, Criminal Justice & Corrections is the 21st most popular major in the state.

 Education Levels of Criminal Justice & Corrections Majors in Alabama

 Criminal Justice majors in the state tend to have the following degree levels:

 |Education Level||Number of Grads|

 In Alabama, a criminal justice major is more popular with men than with women.

 The racial distribution of criminal justice majors in Alabama is as follows:

 - Asian: 1.4%